The Book of Kevin: Flashforward

 In rural Australia, an unspecified number of years in the future, a woman takes some of her pigeons from a house and rides a bike to a local church, providing the pigeons to a community center.
 A nun gives money for the service to the woman, named Sarah.
 The nun asks if she knows a person named Kevin.
-The camera reveals that "Sarah" is actually a gray haired Nora.
+The camera reveals that "Sarah" is actually an older, gray haired Nora.
 Nora replies, "no".

 Production

 Development

 In March 2017, the episode's title was revealed as "The Book of Kevin" and it was announced that series creator Damon Lindelof and supervising producer Patrick Somerville had written the episode while executive producer Mimi Leder had directed it.
 This was Lindelof's twentieth writing credit, Somerville's third writing credit, and Leder's eighth directing credit.